MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-acls.md

 ## Unsupported scenarios

-Here is a list of unsupported scenarios:
+Here's a list of unsupported scenarios:

 - Manage individual rules for a single instance, when the ACL is shared with multiple instances.
 All rules are managed centrally within their parent ACLs, and apply wherever the ACL is attached.
 - Attach more than one ACL to an entity.
 - Apply port ACLs to virtual network adapters n the Hyper-V parent partition (management operating system).
 - Create port ACL rules in VMM that include IP-level protocols (other than TCP or UDP).
 Other protocols are still supported natively by Hyper-V.
-- Apply port ACLs to logical networks, network sites (logical network definitions), subnet VLANs, and other VMM networking objects that aren't mentioned as specifically supported.
+- Apply port ACLs to logical networks, network sites (logical network definitions), subnet VLANs, and other VMM networking objects that aren't mentioned as supported.

 ## Deployment steps